Associate of Applied Science: Advanced Manufacturing and Fabrication

 Course of Study

-Students completing the 43 credit Advanced Manufacturing Technology certificate at CGCC now have the opportunity to complete a full two year AAS degree in Advanced Manufacturing and Fabrication with the addition of this second year of classes.
+Students completing the 39 credit Advanced Manufacturing Technology certificate at CGCC now have the opportunity to complete a full two year AAS degree in Advanced Manufacturing and Fabrication with the addition of this second year of classes.
 The degree adds new skills and processes focusing on higher-technology applications in the manufacturing spectrum.
-All courses in the Manufacturing and the Advanced Manufacturing Technology certificates count toward the AAS requirements.
+All credits in the Advanced Manufacturing Technology certificate count toward the AAS requirements.

 Program Outcomes